rapid7/r7insight_ruby/README.md

     Rails.logger = R7Insight.new('LOG_TOKEN', 'REGION', :local => 'log/my_custom_log.log')

-If you want the gem to use SSL when streaming logs to R7Insight, add the ssl parameter and set it to true:
+If you want the gem to use SSL when streaming logs to the Rapid7 Insight Platform, add the ssl parameter and set it to true:

     Rails.logger = R7Insight.new('LOG_TOKEN', 'REGION', :ssl => true)